I had my first heart attack on Christmas Day 2012.

-Later, the cardiologist came back in to brief me on all that had happened, and explained that they had found another area of concern.
-There was a 30% blockage in another artery, and he recommended that I have two more stents placed the next week…
+Later, the cardiologist came back in to brief me on the extent of the heart attack, and explained that they had found another area of concern.
+There was a smaller blockage in another artery, and he recommended that I have two more stents placed the next week…

 To keep this from being a really long post, I’ll continue this story in a later post (maybe two).

 I’ll update you on the interesting episode that happened later and the lessons we can all learn from what I’ve gone through.

 Until then- have you ever had a difficult situation where you had to keep your cool and completely rely on God?